If your work permit expires before you apply to extend it, you lose your status as a migrant worker in BC.

 The documents you need to submit with your application will vary depending on your permit category.
 Visit the federal government’s website to find the application package that applies to you.
 Once you make a selection, you’ll get a personalized document checklist with the forms you need to submit.

 Fill out each section of the forms you’re required to submit.
 If a section doesn’t apply to you, write “not applicable” or “NA.”
 Sign and date your application.
-If you need more space for any section, print another copy of the same page and submit it with your application.
+If you need more space for any section, you can upload an explanation sheet and submit it with your application.

 Make sure your application is complete before you submit it.
-An incomplete application could delay processing.
+An incomplete application could delay processing or result in a finding of misrepresentation.
 See this guidance from the federal government on how to fill out your application.

 Except in limited circumstances, all applications must be made online through the federal government’s website.